 Service personnel and their spouses resident in the UK may register in either of two ways.
 They may be included as an ordinary elector by completing an individual registration application, or they may register as service voters.

 If you have never been registered as an elector in the UK, you will not be eligible to register as an overseas voter.
-However, if you left the UK before you were 18 years of age you can register at your parents or guardians' address, provided that you left the UK no more than 15 years ago.
+However, if you left the UK before you were 18 years of age you can register at your parents or guardians' address, provided that they were registered and that you left the UK no more than 15 years ago.

 Overseas electors should also apply to vote by post or proxy.
-Postal votes are sent out approximately one week before polling day, so if you are not likely to be able to receive and return a postal vote in that time, you should consider appointing a proxy
+Postal votes are sent out approximately one to two weeks before polling day (depending on when you made your application), so if you are not likely to be able to receive and return a postal vote in that time, you should consider appointing a proxy.

 Students who are away at university or college can remain registered at their family home and may also register at their student accommodation.
 It is however an offence to vote twice in the same election.
 Students may also wish to consider the option of a postal vote.